WillyBoys/startup/README.md

 ### Key features

 - Secure login over HTTPS
-- Text box allowing the entry of chats
+- Text box allowing the entry of messages to be sent
 - A send button that sends the message to all those currently in the chat
 - Chats display in real time
 - Notifications appear in real time in response to users logging in and out